 While you don’t want to be reckless, a healthy dose of living in the moment is excellent for your outlook and your bone health.
 Pay attention to whom you are with, consider where you are, what you’re doing, how you feel…right now.
 Both the future and the past cannot be changed; the only time you have in which to act and think – and influence your future – is in the present moment.
 Think about it!

-This concept is discussed in more detail in Chapter 14 of the Save Our Bones Program – it’s that important for your bone health not to worry about the future.
+This concept is discussed in more detail in Chapter 14 of the Osteoporosis Reversal Program – it’s that important for your bone health not to worry about the future.

 2. Keep Your Mind Open